Vicker-Ivy/Phase-1-Project-Repository/README.md

 ## Introduction
 In this project we will analyse data that includes: aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters, from the National Transportation Safety Board.

+This analysis is useful for the purchasing of aircrafts, in order to tailor to the expectations of a particular businessterms.

 ## Objectives

 - Understand the datadet.